Check whether you will remain insured in the Netherlands

 If you are going to work temporarily in Belgium as a self-employed person, inform Limosa in Belgium about this before you go.

-You can read more about working in Belgium on the webiste of the Bureau for Belgian Affairs.
+You can read more about working in Belgium on the website of the Bureau for Belgian Affairs.

 It will not be immediately clear which country you are insured in.
-You can read more about this on the page If you are self-employed in more than 1 country.
+You can read more about this on the page If you are self-employed in 2 or more countries.

 If you live in the Netherlands but you sometimes go to another country to perform, you will remain insured in the Netherlands if: